 - Hemp uses land and water efficiently.
 It does not require a lot of pesticide input for its growth hence preferred to cotton or other materials.
-According to Hemp Meds, it requires almost no pesticides or additives in its production and growth.
+According to Live Pure Power, Hemp requires almost no pesticides or additives in its production and growth.
 It flourishes naturally and helps in soil improvement.

-- Hemp improves the soil structure, its growth is very helpful for aeration of the soil.
+- Hemp improves the soil structure; its growth is beneficial for aeration of the soil.
 Its deep roots help avert soil erosion and even after harvest the roots can still be mulched, hence giving back nutrients in the soil.

 - According to the Ministry of Hemp, the plant is also useful in the soil as it can be used to remove toxins in the soil through a technique known as phytoremediation.
 It acts as a filter and breaks down metal contaminates thus removing radioactive elements and refreshing the soil.

 - Research has it that industrial hemp helps absorb quite a lot of carbon dioxide.
 Being a fast-growing plant, it is a good product to onset the carbon dioxide emissions in the atmosphere.
 Approximately 22 tons of CO2 per hectare per year are absorbed by hemp since they can be grown twice a year, the output can be doubled.